Basic info

 A summary of the action

-The primary aim of the action is to investigate how new macroprudential policies can influence financial stability without contributing to the inequality in a society.
-In this project, we will apply cutting-edge, agent-based simulation techniques to uncover the redistributive effects of macroprudential policies and to examine the optimal combinations of the macroprudential tools from the social welfare perspective.
-The results of this project will complement the conclusions that have been extracted from the ECB system-wide stress-testing exercises by providing data on the rise of inequality in EU countries due to the adoption of new financial regulations.
-It will also supplement the macroeconomic impact assessment for the Basel III reforms (cost-benefit “Growth-at-Risk” approach).
+The primary aim of the action was to investigate how new macroprudential policies could influence financial stability without contributing to the inequality in a society.
+In this project, we applied cutting-edge, agent-based simulation techniques to uncover the redistributive effects of macroprudential policies and to examine the optimal combinations of the macroprudential tools from the social welfare perspective.
+The results of this project complemented the conclusions that have been extracted from the ECB system-wide stress-testing exercises by providing data on the rise of inequality in EU countries due to the adoption of new financial regulations.
+It also supplemented the macroeconomic impact assessment for the Basel III reforms (cost-benefit “Growth-at-Risk” approach).

-This project will also expand our knowledge about an innovative tool, namely, agent-based modelling, which can be used in financial oversight.
-It will provide us with the practical knowledge of how to take the heterogeneity of the agents in the models into account and how to apply the new Bayesian estimation techniques.
-The results of the project could guide policymakers and central bankers on how to reshape financial regulations and to calibrate macroprudential policies in order to minimise adverse social effects and to reduce inequality (by supporting a social policy).
+This project also expanded our knowledge about an innovative tool, namely, agent-based modelling, which can be used in financial oversight.
+It provided us with the practical knowledge of how to take the heterogeneity of the agents in the models into account and how to apply the new Bayesian estimation techniques.
+The results of the project can guide policymakers and central bankers on how to reshape financial regulations and to calibrate macroprudential policies in order to minimise adverse social effects and to reduce inequality (by supporting a social policy).
 The project is consistent with the European Commission’s support on research programmes on the public sector and social innovation that is described in the Europe 2020 Flagship Initiative Innovation Union.

-The researcher will be fully integrated into Prof. J. Doyne Farmer’s Complexity Economics team at the INET Oxford and at the Mathematical Institute of the University of Oxford.
-The fellowship will give the applicant the opportunity to perform relevant and state-of-the art research in the best institute of complexity economics in the world, to strengthen her position as an independent research group leader and to initiate new long-term collaborations.
+The researcher was fully integrated into Prof. J. Doyne Farmer’s Complexity Economics team at the INET Oxford and at the Mathematical Institute of the University of Oxford.
+The fellowship gave the applicant the opportunity to perform relevant and state-of-the art research in the best institute of complexity economics in the world, to strengthen her position as an independent research group leader and to initiate new long-term collaborations.

 https://www.inet.ox.ac.uk/research/programmes/complexity-economics/